aquova/bouncer/setup.md

 }
 ```

 This file should be kept private, as it contains the bot's user token.
+It should be placed into a `private` folder, which by default will be ignored by git.

+The path to your database should be specifed in `Utils.py` as the `DATABASE_PATH` variable.

 Once the file is created, change to the bouncer directory.
 The necessary Python requirements can then be installed via: